gewuek/flower_classification_vai_tf_numpy_array/README.md

 # flower_classification_dnndk_v1
-This is a simple example about how to train a ConNet model from labeled dataset with TensorFlow and then use DNNDK tools to deploy the model into ZCU102 board.
+This is a simple example about how to train a ConNet model from labeled dataset with TensorFlow and then use DNNDK tools to deploy the model into ZCU102 board. <br />
+To make the flow more fluent I just use the numpy array as data input and OpenCV functions to open images during model training.
+I would try to create a new repository to deliver an example using tf.data.Dataset later.
 The dataset is downloaded from: https://www.kaggle.com/alxmamaev/flowers-recognition And although you may find the dataset from Keras tutorial: https://www.kaggle.com/alxmamaev/flowers-recognition The ARM deploy code is modified from the DNNDK resnet50 example code.